controlplaneio/simulator/docs/cli.md

   simulator ssh [command]

 Available Commands:
-  config      Prints the stanzas to add to ssh config to connect to your cluster
+  attack      Connect to an attack container to complete the scenario config      Prints the stanzas to add to ssh config to connect to your cluster

 Flags: